Instruction

 ### Temporary Files

-Currently, the following names and extensions are considered temporary:
+Files with the following extensions or names are considered temporary:

 ```